saritahub/music-library/Recipe/02_Exercise_Albums_recipe.md

 # EXAMPLES

 # 1
-# Get all albums from the TESTSSSSSSSSSSSSSSSSSSS
+# Get all albums from the TESTS
 # NOT THE REAL DATA!

    repo = AlbumRepository.new